serverless/blog/posts/announcing-first-cohort-serverless-champions-2017.md

 Ryan has been building out cloud infrastructures since 2010, and has been working with Lambda since it was in developer preview.

-He's a Serverless Framework contributor and user, who loves building in the open as much as possible.
+He's a Serverless Framework contributor and user who loves building in the open as much as possible.
 These days, Ryan spends his time focusing on automation tooling and Infrastructure-as-Code (IaC) practices.

 Early on, he started sharing successes (and failed experiments) on [ServerlessCode.com](https://serverlesscode.com/) to help others and push for a common set of practices.
 One of those practices is the Serverless Framework: a common language spec for multiple providers to smooth the way from idea to implementation.